deadlydog/deadlydog.github.io-staticman/README.md

 I forked this repo from [the official Staticman repo](https://github.com/eduardoboucas/staticman) in order to deploy my own instance to Azure.
 Previously I had my own instance deployed to Heroku, which you can [view the archived code for here](https://github.com/deadlydog/deadlydog.github.io-staticman-heroku), but when Heroku removed their free tier I moved to Azure.

-To deploy to Azure, in the Azure portal I created a new Web App and granted it permissions to access this git repo.
+To deploy to Azure, in the Azure portal I created a new Web App (App Service) on my Windows App Service Plan and granted it permissions to access this git repo.
 It created [the GitHub action](.github/workflows/master_dansblog-staticman.yml) that is used to deploy the code to the Web App.
 Rather than enabling CI/CD, you must manually trigger [the GitHub action](.github/workflows/master_dansblog-staticman.yml) to deploy the code to Azure.